briancappello/flask-unchained/docs/bundles/controller.rst

    ├── __init__.py
    └── views.py

-Overriding Templates
+Extending and Overriding Templates
-""""""""""""""""""""
+""""""""""""""""""""""""""""""""""

 Templates can be overridden by placing an equivalently named template higher up in the bundle hierarchy.

-So for example, the security bundle includes default templates for all of its views.
-They are located at ``security/login.html``, ``security/logout.html``, ``security/register.html``, and so on.
-Thus, to extend or override them, you would make a ``security`` folder in your app bundle's or your security bundle's ``templates`` folder and put your customized ``login.html`` template in it.
-Flask Unchained will do the rest to make sure it uses the one you wanted.
-It's also worth noting that you can even extend the template you're overriding, using the standard Jinja syntax (this doesn't work in stock Flask apps):
+So for example, the Security Bundle includes default templates for all of its views.
+They are located at ``security/login.html``, ``security/register.html``, and so on.
+Thus, to extend or override them, you would make a ``security`` folder in your app bundle's ``templates`` folder and put your customized templates with the same names in it.
+You can even extend the template you're overriding, using the standard Jinja syntax (this doesn't work in regular Flask apps):

 .. code:: html+jinja